WHY TIRE SUSPENSION?

 In suspension tuning, these components are known as “unsprung weight.”
 Unsprung weight is bad because it delays the suspension response time.
 In short, the more unsprung weight, the worse the suspension.

 Tire suspension has virtually zero unsprung weight.
 Only a tiny section of the tire deforms in response to a bump, and the mass of that portion of the tire is negligible.
-Because it weighs so little, it can accelerate and change directions extremely rapidly.
+Because it weighs so little, it can accelerate fast and respond to bumps almost instantly.

 On the trail, this means that tires are much more efficient than a suspension fork at absorbing fast, sharp, high frequency bumps.
 The obstacles where chassis suspension components struggle are the same obstacles where tire suspension shines.

 The ideal suspension system is CushCore Inner-Tire Suspension paired with effective chassis suspension.
 With enhanced tire suspension, less compromise is required of the chassis suspension.
 The fork and shock may be tuned for improved stability and optimal performance on the obstacles where they naturally work best — low frequency, high force impacts.
 CushCore will deal with everything else.